SnowMindDocs

 Which protocols does SnowMind support?

 SnowMind supports a curated set of lending and yield protocols on Avalanche mainnet.
 The active set evolves over time as integrations are added or removed.
-We vet each integration for security, liquidity, and audit history using our 10-point risk scoring framework before enabling it.
+Each integration must pass hard filters (audit, exploit history, source verification), and then receives a 9-point informational risk score.

 How often does SnowMind rebalance?